 Our world’s infatuated with superheroes.

-Once an imaginary outlet reserved for kids, superheroes are now embraced by adults willing to shell out millions of dollars to watch Iron Man, Captain America, and the Avengers save the planet.
+Once an imaginary outlet reserved for kids, even adults embrace superheroes, willing to shell out millions of dollars to watch Iron Man, Captain America, and the Avengers save the planet.

 As a little boy, I often donned a bath towel, pretending my “cape” enabled me to fly from one crisis to another.
 I whisked here and there, scanning my surrounding for nefarious villains.
 Thankfully, my fear of heights dissuaded me from jumping from a corner of the roof to test my flying prowess.
 In my eyes, superheroes served one primary purpose, saving innocent lives.